zeppe-lin/pkgsrc-system/README.md

 OVERVIEW
 --------
-This directory contains **system** pkgsrc collection.
-This collection contains build scripts and files for the packages required for minimal Zeppe-Lin installation on real hardware: boot loader, filesystem utilities, hw-monitors, servers, and so on.
-Packages in this collection depends **only** on the **core** pkgsrc collection.
+This directory contains **system** pkgsrc collection: build scripts and files for the packages required for minimal installation on real hardware (e.g. boot loader, filesystem utilities, hw-monitors, etc) and/or packages required for servers.

+Packages in _this_ collection must depend **only** on **core** pkgsrc collection.

 This distribution was originally forked from CRUX ports as of version 3.6 and rewritten in POSIX sh(1p).